ObsidianLabs/SubstrateIDE/README.md

 ### Polkadot JS Explorer

 Substrate IDE also comes with the [Polkadot JS](https://github.com/polkadot-js/apps) explorer which you can open it through the *Polkadot JS* tab in the header.
-It will also connect the *polkadot{.js}* keypair manager and ask for permissions to access the keyapirs.
+It will also connect the *polkadot{.js}* keypair manager and ask for permissions to access the keypairs.
 After the authorization is granted, you will be able to use the explorer to access on-chain data or submit transactions.

 <p align="center">
   <img src="./screenshots/polkadotjs_explorer.png" width="800px">